dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 * Information on similar competitor hotel offerings.

 ## ML Task - Ranking
 As previously mentioned, this sample uses the LightGBM LambdaRank algorithm which is applied using a supervised learning technique known as [**Learning to Rank**](https://en.wikipedia.org/wiki/Learning_to_rank).
-This technique requires that train/test datasets contain groups of data instances that are each labeled with their relevance scores.
+This technique requires that train\test datasets contain groups of data instances that are each labeled with their relevance score.
 The label is a numerical\ordinal value, such as {0, 1, 2, 3, 4} or a text value {"Bad", "Fair", "Good", Excellent", or "Perfect"}.
 The process for labeling these data instances with their relevance scores can be done manually by subject matter experts.
 Or, the labels can be determined using other metrics, such as the number of clicks on a given search result.
 This sample uses the latter approach.

 It is expected that the dataset will have many more "Bad" relevance scores than "Perfect".
 This helps to avoid converting a ranked list directly into equally sized bins of {0, 1, 2, 3, 4}.
 The relevance scores are also reused so that you will have many items **per group** that are labeled 0, which means the result is "Bad".
 And, only one or a few labeled 4, which means that the result is "Perfect".

-Once the train/test datasets are labeled with relevance scores, the model (e.g. ranker) can then be trained and tested using this data.
+Once the train\test datasets are labeled with relevance scores, the model (e.g. ranker) can then be trained and tested using this data.
 Through the model training process, the ranker learns how to score each data instance within a group based on their label value.
 The resulting score of an individual data instance by itself isn't important -- instead, the scores should be compared against one another to determine the relative ordering of a group's data instances.
 The higher the score a data instance has, the more relevant and more highly ranked it is within its group.

 ## Solution
 The sample performs the following high-level steps to rank Expedia hotel search results:
 1. Each hotel search result is **labeled** with its relevance score.
 2. Once the dataset is labeled, the data is **split** into training and testing datasets.
-3. The model is **trained** using the train dataset using LightGBM LambdaRank.
+3. The model is **trained** using the train dataset with LightGBM LambdaRank.
 4. The model is **tested** using the test dataset.
 This results in a **prediction** that includes a **score** for each hotel instance.
 The score is used to determine the ranking relative to other hotels within the same query (e.g. group).
 The predictions are then **evaluated** by examining metrics; specifically the [Normalized Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain)(NDCG).
 5. The final step is to **consume** the model to perform ranking predictions for new incoming hotel searches.